Opening September 2026: InnerVital Chicago Loop Flagship at 18 N Wabash.Join the opening list

 Lane A: Supportive Care

-Credentialed acupuncture-first supportive care focused on pain, function, recovery support, mobility, sleep/stress regulation, and patient-reported outcomes.
+Credentialed acupuncture-first supportive care focused on pain, function, recovery support, mobility, sleep/stress regulation, patient-reported measures, and quality-of-life support where appropriate.

 Lane B: Medical Escalation

-Red flags, complex medical issues, medication concerns, worsening symptoms, or scope boundaries are escalated to the appropriate hospital clinicians and standard care pathways.
+Red flags, complex medical issues, medication concerns, worsening symptoms, emergency concerns, or disease-directed treatment questions are routed back to the hospital’s medical team.

 Commercial structures